beacom/literary-answers/introduction-to-algorithms/chapter-1.md

 ### 1.1-2
 Rewrite the `INSERTION-SORT` procedure to sort into nonincreasing instead of nondecreasing order.

-This is largely a matter of changing the logic from greater than to less than.
+This is a matter of changing the comparison logic from greater than to less than.

 ```
 INSERTION-SORT(A)